jaccomoc/jactl/docs/about.markdown

 # Why?

-I wrote Jactl because I wanted a scripting language that Java applications could embed and allow their users to provide customisations and extensions that had the following characteristics:
+I wrote Jactl because I wanted a scripting language that Java applications could embed to allow their users to provide customisations and extensions that had the following characteristics:
 * **Tightly Controlled**